krishv11/Assignment1/README.md

 # Assignment1
-running assingment using the lab2 instruction will allow the data to be cleaned - includes the shutil library, and os  \n Convo_smile running :\n
+running assingment using the lab2 instruction will allow the data to be cleaned - includes the shutil library, and os Convo_smile running :
-To run this download the libraries needed as can be seen on the script:\n keras\n time\n matplotlib\n sklearn imutils dlib
+To run this download the libraries needed as can be seen on the script: keras time matplotlib sklearn imutils dlib